Rebuild-Black-Business/RBB-Website/README.md

 We are using Algolia for our searching backend, please ask for API keys as currently we only have database setup and I don't wanna put the keys in here.

+All the Algolia keys need to be set in .env.development as Gatsby uses this method to seperate out environment variables that are loaded on the frontend from the rest.

 ## Cloudinary

 CLOUD_NAME=rebuild-black-business